-- The Waiver was effective from December 12, 2011 to September 30, 2016.
-On May 2, 2016, the Texas Health and Human Services Commission (HHSC) announced CMS has agreed to extend the Waiver through December 2017 at current funding levels.
-During the extension period, HHSC and CMS will continue negotiating a longer term extension. - Growing activity and improving operating efficiencies - Achieving the metrics for the 1115 Waiver projects - Continue executing the Pediatric Transition Plan Mitigating the impact of changes to state and federal funding sources - Determining the impact of changes to the Affordable Care Act
+- The Waiver was originally effective from December 12, 2011 to September 30, 2016 and extended through December 2017 as HHSC and the Centers for Medicare and Medicaid Services (CMS) negotiated a longer term extension.
+On December 31, 2017, HHSC received an approved extension from CMS for the period of January 1, 2018 through September 30, 2022.
+Among other changes, the approved plan limits UC Pool funding to the cost of providing charity care and requires a phase out of the DSRIP program over the five year period. - Growing activity and improving operating efficiencies - Achieving the metrics for the 1115 Waiver projects - Continue executing the Pediatric Transition Plan Mitigating the impact of changes to state and federal funding sources - Determining the impact of changes to the Affordable Care Act